I received a LinkedIn message earlier today. Here’s a portion of the message:

 If understanding control valves is part of your responsibilities or you need to better know about their operation to optimize your process, spend some time with the Control Valve Handbook.
 These skills are highly coveted across the world.

 Visit the Fisher flow control technologies section on Emerson.com for more tools and help to make sure you have the right control valve for your application.
+Read here how you can select your control valves for outgassing and desuperheater applications.
 You can also connect and interact with other valve experts in the Valves, Actuators & Regulators group in the Emerson Exchange 365 community.